 eCompany Now is now Business 2.0, and they’ve debuted a new site design under the new URL.
 My work as the “Defogger” continues under the magazine’s new name, with a weekly Web column and a monthly print column.
 This week’s column on slimming down your home page leads the new site’s lineup today.… Read the rest

 Good news for California citizens: Now you can be notified by pager when your neighborhood is scheduled for a rolling blackout.
 “Oh goody,” millions of power-hungry Californians are no doubt thinking.
 “Now I can plan ahead for those enforced hours of idleness and darkness when the power cuts out.”… Read the rest

 Do you know how much your website’s home page weighs?
 The question may sound ridiculous: How can something composed of evanescent electrons and photons “weigh” anything?
 But in the parlance of Web design, “weight” is shorthand for how big a webpage is, in kilobytes.… Read the rest

 A Georgia State IT administrator is being prosecuted for installing P2P software on college computers.
 The university says that in so doing, he robbed them of more than $400,000 worth of bandwidth.
 This, even though the software primarily ran during the December break, when the computers were otherwise idle and unused.… Read the rest

 I have to admit I didn’t call this one: Webvan is going out of business, making official what observers have been speculating for months.
-In the two years since it got started, Webvan burned through about a billion dollars of investors’ money (OK, it was actually $800 million, but whats a few hundred mil between friends?) and had almost exactly nothing to show for it at the end of the day.… Read the rest
+In the two years since it got started, Webvan burned through about a billion dollars of investors’ money (OK, it was actually $800 million, but whats a few hundred mil between friends?)… Read the rest